 - The supplier is asked to assign an expiry date when a document is uploaded.
 If a supplier forgets the date or doesn’t have it to hand, your team can add the date during document approval.

-- Once the supplier has uploaded the documentation, a notification is sent out to your team letting them know to approve the new documents or ask for replacement documents.
+- Once the supplier has uploaded the documentation, a notification is instantly sent to your team letting them know to approve the new documents or to reject and ask for replacement documents.

-- When the document eventually expires, a new document review is created in the system automatically.
-An email is sent to the supplier encouraging them to re-upload the document.
+- When the document eventually expires, a new document review is created in the system automatically and an email is sent to the supplier encouraging them to re-upload the document.
 Simultaneously, a dashboard notification is sent to your Supplier Quality Management team.
 This approach, with two alerts, covers both situations, those instances where the supplier needs to do something and your team is responsible for the document review.

 - If the supplier fails to respond within a week, a reminder email can be sent to them.